It’s all about homeostasis

 According to Traditional Chinese Medicine, our bodies hold a network of channels and meridians in which the life force Qi flows.
 This network of meridians runs along our fascia.

-Fascia is a thin casing of connective tissue that surrounds every nerve fibre, blood vessel, muscle and organ.
-Fascia holds everything in place.
+Fascia is a thin sheath of connective tissue that surrounds every nerve fiber, blood vessel, muscle, and organ—holding everything in place.

 Acupuncture needles are inserted at specific points in our bodies into the fascia.